 To reset your password go to forgot password

-The Hola service is provided for each platform individually.
-Therefore, you need to buy a separate subscription for each platform where Hola is to be used.
+The Hola VPN service is provided for each platform individually.
+Therefore, you need to buy a separate subscription for each platform where Hola VPN is to be used.

 We can not change your email address once you registered with it.
 If you registered with a wrong email, register again with the right email address.